boglarkasebestyen/badBank/README.md

 # Bad Bank

 ### A React SPA without a backend
 This project presents the frontend side of a single page banking application built on following the provided user stories and with the help of the provided starter code.
-I have refactored its design, implemented the components, added additional validation criteria, as well as used React Context in order to share the required data amongst the components.
+I have refactored its design, implemented the components, added additional validation criteria, as well as used React Context in order to share the required data between the components.

 <p align="center">
 <img src="https://media.giphy.com/media/kdwliJMgKobzuHCsqw/giphy.gif?cid=790b76117e9e9e27fc79c5af5692d4445711e435fa9dfedb&rid=giphy.gif&ct=g"